The Gospel is the answer.

 And here is the kicker.
 The Gospel teaches us to go further than simply treating others equally.
 Through the example of Christ, the Gospel expects us to move into the arena of self-subjugation and self-denial.
 We are to be slaves to God and servants to others.

-Christians must come alongside those with minority backgrounds and, “weep with those who weep.”
+Christians must come alongside those offended ones and, “weep with those who weep.”
 This affects every Christian.
 Forget that the world is watching our response, God is watching our response.

 For those who are understandably upset about the racism they personally feel, God praises righteous indignation.
 But He also expects His children to love their enemies.
 He is the ultimate judge who will declare retribution on those who are unrepentant of their sin.
 Leave that to His Sovereignty.
 And rather than make us joyful that our persecutors will be punished, we should feel pity and seek their salvation.